Durham College apprentice proves he's a cut above in winning gold medal at national skills competition

 About UOIT

 As an innovative university, UOIT delivers a leading-edge learning environment that uniquely combines academic knowledge, research opportunities, hands-on skills and a vibrant student life.
 UOIT’s 5,000 students are taught by professors who are experts in their fields from around the world.
-As Ontario’s first laptop-based university, the university offers more than 30 challenging undergraduate and graduate degree programs in the fields of Business and Information Technology, Criminology, Justice and Policy Studies, Education, Engineering, Health Sciences, and Sciences.
+As Ontario’s first laptop-based university, the university offers a diverse array of challenging undergraduate and graduate degree programs through its faculties of Business and Information Technology; Criminology, Justice and Policy Studies; Education; Energy Systems and Nuclear Science; Engineering and Applied Science; Health Sciences; and Science.
 UOIT’s commitment to research excellence has resulted in millions of dollars in grants and awards, including five Canada Research Chairs.
 To find out more, visit www.uoit.ca or call 905.721.8668.

 Communications and Marketing